Late onset decreased milk supply

 My baby had milk proteins for 3 weeks and no blood.
 Is it safe to assume not allergy causing bloody stool? (my comment: I never thought it was allergy to something in the milk).

 - See also the next point.
 Typically, the baby will pull at the breast, cry at the breast, release the breast and latch on again, pulling again and releasing the breast again.
-The baby may even refuse to take the breast completely.
+The baby may even refuse to take the breast completely, though most continue to breastfeed during the night.

 - “Nursing strikes”.
 This was a common diagnosis made amongst many exclusively breastfed babies or older babies who refuse to breastfeed even though they never received any bottles and were growing well and gaining well for a while.
 This “nursing strike” tends to occur in babies of 4 or more months old.
 But the babies usually breastfeed well during the night.
 The baby feeding well during the night but almost not at all in the day is typical of late onset decreased milk supply.